laanwj/etna_viv/doc/hardware.md

     PE.COLOR_STRIDE := 0x800
     PE.DEPTH_STRIDE := 0x400  (doubled)

-Other differences based on whether MSAA is enabled:
+Other differences when MSAA is enabled:

 - `TS.MEM_CONFIG` is different when MSAA is used (see fields MSAA and MSAA_FORMAT).
 - The TS surface belonging to the enlarged in the same way; just like there simply is a bigger render target.